Journal of Piano Research

 United Kingdom

-Dr. Waddell works closely with experts across fields to examine parallels in performance practice and to develop and deliver bespoke performance training to students and professionals, including stage presentation skills, managing performance anxiety, and working creatively under pressure.
-As Area Leader in Performance Science he oversees a range of BMus RCM modules ensuring that students benefit from the latest research and scientific knowledge in their training.
-He designs and leads courses on scientific research methods, the psychology of performance, enterprise and innovation, professional skills, musicians’ health and wellbeing, and the science and practice of performance evaluation.
+George Waddell is Performance Research and Innovation Fellow at the Royal College of Music.
+He is also an honorary Senior Research Fellow at Imperial College London.
+His research focusses on understanding and optimizing how performers learn, perform, and are evaluated, including how technology can be leveraged to enhance these processes.
+He works closely with experts across fields to examine parallels in performance practice and to develop and deliver bespoke performance training to students and professionals, including stage presentation skills, managing performance anxiety, and working creatively under pressure.
+As Area Leader in Performance Science he oversees a range of RCM modules ensuring that students benefit from the latest research and scientific knowledge in their training.
 He is a coauthor of the research methods textbook Performing Music Research (Oxford University Press) and serves as a consultant on external research projects.
+Dr. Waddell holds a PhD in Performance Science from the RCM.
+He completed his BMus and MMus in piano performance at Brandon University (Canada) while studying psychology.

 Brenda Wristen